 “Of greatest significance to me has been the insight that I attained as a fundamental understanding from all of my LSD experiments: what one commonly takes as “the reality,” including the reality of one’s own individual person, by no means signifies something fixed, but rather something that is ambiguous—that there is not only one, but that there are many realities, each comprising also a different consciousness of the ego.”

-Hofmann states that LSD allow you to see reality from a new perspective.
-It allows you to change the receiver (you) as you tune into reality.
+Hofmann states that LSD allows you to see reality from a new perspective.
+Paraphrasing Hofmann, LSD changes the receiver (you) as you tune into reality.
 And this allowed him (and millions more) to see the world not as the self (ego) being separated from the world, but as a part of the whole.
 Taking this other perspective, Hofmann sees how some (much?) of our industrialized wonders have also led to the destruction of nature.

 This reconnection with nature is then also discussed in the light of the Eleusinian Mysteries.
 Rituals, probably involving psychedelics, that were held for almost two centuries.